 Impact #2 – Entanglement

-In the ocean, sea turtles are susceptible to becoming entangled in floating plastics, since they tend to use oceanic fronts, currents, and driftlines where floating rubbish and debris is concentrated.
-Entanglement may lead to injury, amputation or choking which may ultimately cause drowning or death by starvation.
-Lost or discarded fishing gear, known as “ghost gear”, has become a huge issue since the 1950s when the fishing industry replaced natural fibres, such as cotton, jute and hemp, with synthetic plastic materials such as nylon, polyethylene and polypropylene, which do not biodegrade in water.
-Turtles are also known to become entangled in a variety of other items, including plastic twine, six pack rings, plastic packaging, plastic chairs, balloons and their string, sheet plastic and boat mooring line.
+In the ocean, sea turtles are susceptible to becoming entangled in floating plastics, since they tend to use oceanic fronts, currents, and drift lines where floating rubbish and debris are concentrated.
+Entanglement may lead to injury, amputation, or choking which may ultimately cause drowning or death by starvation.
+Lost or discarded fishing gear, known as “ghost gear”, has become a huge issue since the 1950s when the fishing industry replaced natural fibers, such as cotton, jute, and hemp, with synthetic plastic materials such as nylon, polyethylene, and polypropylene, which do not biodegrade in water.
+Turtles are also known to become entangled in a variety of other items, including plastic twine, six-pack rings, plastic packaging, plastic chairs, balloons and their string, sheet plastic, and boat mooring line.
 Hatchlings and juvenile sea turtles are particularly susceptible to becoming entangled as they may ‘set up home’ near floating debris, as it provides shelter, and can remain there for years.
 Based on beach stranding records, it is estimated that more than 1,000 turtles die a year globally after becoming entangled.
 However, large knowledge gaps exist about the severity of entanglement of sea turtles, since not all turtles that die from entanglement wash onshore as they decay at sea.
 Therefore, rates of entanglement are likely a gross underestimate.
-Nevertheless, a survey of sea turtle experts indicated that plastic and other pollution pose a long term impact on the survival of some turtle populations and that they perceive entanglement as a greater threat to turtles than oil spills.
+Nevertheless, a survey of sea turtle experts indicated that plastic and other pollution pose a long-term impact on the survival of some turtle populations and that they perceive entanglement as a greater threat to turtles than oil spills.